 The community was asked to select five priority projects from the list of project ideas discussed during beneficiary consultation for the Regional Plan Update.
-Priority projects selected for the Regional Plan are meant to address the issues and concerns expressed by the community, while building on the assets and opportunities within the community.
-Selecting specific priority projects helps DHHL to prioritize its limited resources and also helps beneficiaries to decide where and how to spend their individual and collective time and energy over.
-Being a priority project in the Regional Plan gives projects an advantage when applying for certain DHHL grants and submitting unsolicited requests for use of DHHL lands without additional beneficiary consultation.
+Priority projects selected for the Regional Plan are meant to address the issues and concerns expressed by the community while building on the assets and opportunities within the community.
+Selecting specific priority projects helps DHHL to prioritize its limited resources and also helps beneficiaries decide where and how to focus their individual and collective time and energy.
+Being selected as a priority project in the Regional Plan gives projects an advantage when applying for certain DHHL grants and submitting requests for use of DHHL lands without needing to conduct additional beneficiary consultation.